Energy in Buildings and Communities Technology Collaboration Programme

 With a background in Mechanical Engineering and Project Management, Conor has over 20 year’s programme management experience in private and public sectors.

-Conor has previously managed SEAI’s Accelerated Capital Allowance programme for energy efficient equipment and the Building Energy Rating Programme.
-Conor now manages SEAI’s Deep Retrofit Pilot Programme and actively engages with the research community to leverage the evidence base to inform strategic direction of SEAI programmes.
+Conor has previously managed SEAI’s Accelerated Capital Allowance programme for energy efficient equipment, the Building Energy Rating Programme the Deep Retrofit Pilot Programme.
+Conor now manages the Energy Poverty Programme for SEAI and also actively engages with the research community and with other EU Member States to leverage both the evidence base and approach to inform strategic direction of SEAI programmes.

 Contact: conor.hanniffy@seai.ie